-Sandoval back with Giants on minor league deal
+Sandoval back with Giants, sorry for '14 barbs

-SAN FRANCISCO -- Pablo Sandoval is back with the San Francisco Giants, the team he broke into the major leagues with, after signing a minor league contract with the team on Saturday.
+Pablo Sandoval is back with the San Francisco Giants, the team he broke into the major leagues with, after signing a minor league contract with the team on Saturday.

 The 2012 World Series MVP walked into the Giants' clubhouse at AT&T Park as if he'd never left, shaking hands with players and grabbing bullpen catcher and former teammate Eli Whiteside in a bear hug from behind.